yuyatinnefeld/prometheus/exam/exam-mock.md

 - What is typically tracked within a span of a trace?
 - What are the 3 core components of observability?
 - Which type of data is monitored by Prometheus?
+- What is an error budget?
+- In the context of monitoring and observability, what type of data is typically used to define a Service Level Indicator (SLI)?

 ### Prometheus Fundamentals (20%)
 - Which property configures the timing for Prometheus to scrape new metrics from a target?